Persepolis: After the fall of the Achaemenid Empire

-In 316 BC, Persepolis was still the capital of Persia as a province of the great Macedonian Empire (see Diodorus Siculus xix, 21 seq., 46; probably after Hieronymus of Cardia, who was living about 326).
+In 316 BC, Persepolis was still the capital of Persis as a province of the Macedonian empire.
 The city must have gradually declined in the course of time.
-The lower city at the foot of the imperial city might have survived for a longer time; but the ruins of the Achaemenids remained as a witness to its ancient glory.
+The lower city at the foot of the terrace might have survived for longer, but the ruins of the Achaemenids remained as a witness to its ancient glory.

-The nearby Estakhr gained prominence as a separate city very shortly after the decline of Persepolis.
-It appears that much of Persepolis' rubble was used for the building of Istakhr.
-At the time of the Muslim invasion of Persia, Estakhr offered a desperate resistance.
-It was still a place of considerable importance in the first century of Islam, although its greatness was speedily eclipsed by the new metropolis of Shiraz.
-In the 10th century, Estakhr dwindled to insignificance.
-During the following centuries, Estakhr gradually declined, until it ceased to exist as a city.
+The nearby Estakhr gained prominence as a separate city shortly after the decline of Persepolis, and much of Persepolis' rubble appears to have been used for its construction.
+At the time of the Muslim conquest of Persia, Estakhr offered a desperate resistance.
+It was still a place of considerable importance in the first century of Islam, although its greatness was soon eclipsed by the new metropolis of Shiraz.
+In the 10th century Estakhr dwindled to insignificance, and during the following centuries it gradually declined until it ceased to exist as a city.